Parthyapps/Android-Important-Questions/README.md

 # 📌 Flow, SharedFlow, and StateFlow in Android (Kotlin Coroutines)
 - Flow is a Kotlin Coroutines feature for asynchronous cold streams (emits values sequentially).

-- Not Lifecycle-Aware (by default):
-- Platform-independent
-- Designed for coroutines
+-     What - A Kotlin "data stream" for advanced async operations (like RxJava but simpler).
+      Why -  Handles backpressure, supports threading, and works outside Android.
+      Best for: Database/network operations, complex data transformations.

 - Provides built-in support for handling errors through operators.
-- Flow" is a way to handle asynchronous data streams, allowing you to emit multiple values sequentially over time, similar to sequences but with support for suspending function
+- Powerful (supports map, filter, merge, etc.).
 - Kotlin’s Flow, SharedFlow, and StateFlow are used for handling asynchronous data streams in Android.
-   They are part of Kotlin Coroutines and are useful alternatives to LiveData.

-1️⃣ Flow – Cold Stream (On-Demand)
+1️⃣ Flow – Cold Stream (On-Demand) - Starts fresh for each collector (like a YouTube video replaying from start).
+    - Used for one-time operations (e.g., network call, DB query).
-2️⃣ StateFlow – Hot Stream (Always Holds Latest Value) 3️⃣ SharedFlow – Hot Stream (For One-Time Events)
+2️⃣ SharedFlow – Hot Stream (Always Holds Latest Value, Events (e.g., button clicks))
+    - Emits data even without collectors (like a live TV broadcast).
+3️⃣ SteteFlow – Hot Stream (For One-Time Events Holds a single "state" value (like LiveData but for coroutines))
+    - UI state (e.g., loading, success, error).

 # 🧩Room
 Room is a SQLite-based persistence library in Android that provides an abstraction layer to make database operations easier, safer, and more efficient.

 Why Use Room?
 ✅ Simplifies SQLite usage with clean APIs.